Skip to main content

 An overview of subflows

-• The parent flow requires a Subflow step Subflow that calls the subflow.
+• The parent Flow requires a Subflow step Subflow that calls the subflow.

-• The subflow requires a Return step Return to define when it should rejoin the parent flow.
-Subflows without a Return step will not re-join the parent flow.
+• The subflow requires a Return step Return to define when it should rejoin the parent Flow.
+Subflows without a Return step will not re-join the parent Flow.